 Welcomes new members and provides resources to potential and current volunteers to ensure their volunteer experience is meaningful and impactful.
 The committee engages members through outreach focusing on membership growth and retention.
 In 2024, we plan to increase membership and retention by engaging our members and potential members through events and personal connections.
 We will increase volunteer engagement through meaningful volunteer opportunities, highlighting their important work and celebrating them at the annual awards celebration.

 Committed to supporting the professional development of healthcare professionals and in advancing the CAHL mission of fostering lifelong learning and growth of our members through mentorship.
 As part of our 2024 strategic plan, we will offer several formal and informal program and event opportunities.
 One-time, informal mentoring opportunities consist of mentor/mentee connection for 1-2 hours.
 Our formal mentoring program is 3 months with 6 contact hours between the mentee/mentor pair.
 Matches are based on mentee/mentor interest and geographic location, whenever possible.
 Additionally, we will offer a virtual educational event to ACHE/CAHL membership at large which will include a 2-3 panelist discussion.

 Vice Chair: Alice Nguyen

-In 2023, the Senior Executive Engagement committee will continue its focus on strengthening connections to our senior executive membership through virtual and in-person networking events.
+In 2024, the Senior Executive Engagement committee will continue its focus on strengthening connections to our senior executive membership through virtual and in-person networking events.
 The committee will also serve as a resource to other committees who seek engagement from senior executives for mentoring, speaking and panels.
-New in 2023 will be our inaugural “Dinner with an Executive” event, directed towards our student membership.